SoftInstigate/restheart-examples/README.md

 The parent POM defines common properties while each module implements a single example.

-The only required Maven dependency for building Java plugins is `restheart-commons`:
+The only required dependency for building Java plugins is `restheart-commons`:

 ```xml
 <dependency>